ShaokangJiang/traffic-simulation-de/README.md

 Source code for the interactive Javascript simulation at  [www.traffic-simulation.de](http://www.traffic-simulation.de)

 ## TODO
+- Modify Readme file and discuss more function

+## Functions:

-- direction of vehicles
+- direction/position of vehicles <lane,u,rType> (One road only have one direction)
-- clean file not need
+  - lane -- which road this car is on
+  - u -- distance from start point
+  - rType -- type of road(main road or ramp or others)
-- add download function
+- download as csv
-- optimize memory usage
+- optimize memory usage -- upper bound limits for cars area

 <!--or change data after a period of time put it from textbox to another area or use new data structures to store data, use anotger local variable to monitor what should be in the textarea and tge text area only represent this variable https://segmentfault.com/q/1010000006205674-->